awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 .. topic:: To specify a specific credentials provider

-    * Provide an instance of a credentials provider or provider chain to a client builder that takes an :java-api:`AWSCredentialsProvider <auth/AWSCredentialsProvider>` interface as input.
+    * Provide an instance of a credentials provider or provider chain to a client builder that takes an :aws-java-class:`AWSCredentialsProvider <auth/AWSCredentialsProvider>` interface as input.
 For example, to use :emphasis:`environment` credentials specifically:

       .. code-block:: java